WitnessAngel/witness-angel-server/Readme.rst

 Use `poetry install` to install python dependencies (poetry will create its own virtualenv if you don't have one activated).

+Use `settings.ini.template` as a basis to create your own `settings.ini` at repository root.

 Use `pytest` to launch unit-tests (its default arguments are in `setup.cfg`).
 If poetry created its own virtualenv, use `poetry run pytest` instead.

 Use `bash ci.sh` to do a full checkup before committing or pushing your changes.